Conjectures on stably Newton degenerate singularities: Introduction

 \section{Introduction}

 Many invariants of a hypersurface singularity can be computed from its Newton diagram, if the singularity is non-degenerate.
-Although almost all singularities with a given diagram are non-degenerate, most singularities are degenerate in every coordinate system.
-Sometimes it is possible to find suitable coordinates after a suspension with a quadratic form in new variables, and invariants computed from the Newton diagram of the suspension allow conclusions about the original singularity.
+Almost all singularities with a given diagram are non-degenerate, but a given function is degenerate for most choices of coordinates and for most functions it is even impossible to find suitable coordinates in which the function is non-degenerate.
+Sometimes this becomes possible after adding a quadratic form in new variables to the function.
+Invariants computed from the Newton diagram of the new function allow conclusions about the original singularity.
 A successful case is the study of Luengo's example \cite{lu} of a non-smooth $\mu$-const stratum in \cite{st}.
-The fact that one can make a singularity non-degenerate by a coordinate transformation after adding variables was observed by Arnold, who raised the question whether this is always possible.
+Attention to the fact that a singularity can be made non-degenerate by a coordinate transformation after adding variables was drawn by Arnold, who raised the question whether this is always possible.

-Problem 3 of Arnold's list \cite{arn} in the Arcata volume reads: \begin{quote}\it Is every function stably equivalent to a $\Gamma$-non-degenerate function (in a neighbourhood of a critical point of finite multiplicity)? \end{quote}
+Problem 3 of Arnold's list \cite{arn} in the Arcata volume (the Russian version of the problem is older, see problems 1975-3 and 1976-8 in \cite{AP}) reads: \begin{quote}\it Is every function stably equivalent to a $\Gamma$-non-degenerate function (in a neighbourhood of a critical point of finite multiplicity)? \end{quote}

-The answer is no, and an example is provided by the simplest degenerate function in finite characteristic, the polynomial $x^p$ in char $p$.
-This is immediate for a somewhat modified concept of non-degeneracy, originally due to Wall \cite{Wa} and studied in char $p$ by Boubakri, Greuel and Markwig \cite{BGM}.
-But also for the classical notion of non-degeneracy the polynomial $x^p$ is a counterexample.
+Function germs are $R$-equivalent (or shortly equivalent) if they can be turned into each other under the action of invertible coordinate changes, and \textit{stably equivalent} if they become equivalent after the addition of non-degenerate quadratic forms in additional variables \cite[11.1]{AGV-I}.
+The function $f(x_0,\dots,x_n)+Q(y_0,\dots,y_m)$ with $Q$ a non-degenerate quadratic form is called a \textit{stabilisation} of the function $f(x_0,\dots,x_n)$.

+In this paper we argue that the answer to Arnold's question is negative.
+We call a function which is not stably equivalent to a non-degenerate function shortly for stably degenerate.

+The Newton number $\nu(\Gamma)$ of a Newton diagram $\Gamma$ gives a lower bound for the Milnor number $\mu(f)$ \cite{Kou} and for a non-degenerate function $f$ the equality $\mu(f)=\nu(\Gamma(f))$ holds.
+This equality is a necessary and sufficient condition for a weaker non-degeneracy condition, defined by Mondal \cite{Mo-bk}.
+His \textit{partially non-degeneracy} condition does not involve the partial derivatives of initial forms, but initial forms of the partial derivatives.
+Another condition (NPND$^*$) was introduced by Wall \cite{Wa}, who wanted a condition sufficient for the principal results of the theory, and wide enough to include all weighted homogeneous functions with isolated singularity.
+Following the terminology of \cite{BGM} we call it \textit{inner non-degeneracy}.
+Conjecturally Mondal's and Wall's conditions are equivalent in characteristic zero.